dikien/telegram-bot-news/README.md

 1. Go to [Telegram Web](https://web.telegram.org/).
 3. Start a chat with [@BotFather](https://telegram.me/BotFather).
 4. Type "/start".
 5. Type "/newbot" to create a new bot.
-I named my bot "YahooNewsDigest_bot".
+I named my bot [YahooNewsDigest_bot](https://telegram.me/YahooNewsDigest_bot).
 6. Note the HTTP API access token that @BotFather will reply you after you created the bot.

 ### Checkout Code